What is Low T or (Low Testosterone?)?

-- Hair Loss: Balding is a natural part of the aging process for many men.
-Men suffering from low T can experience a loss of body and facial hair.
+- Hair Loss: While balding is a natural part of the aging process for many men, men suffering from low T can experience a loss of body and facial hair

-- Fatigue and Lack of Energy: If you are experiencing a loss of interest in some of your favorite physical activities or are finding yourself tired all the time, despite getting plenty of sleep, you could be suffering from low T.
+- Fatigue and Lack of Energy: Fatigue and Lack of Energy: Low T can lead to a loss of interest in some of your favorite physical activities and finding yourself tired all the time, despite getting plenty of sleep.

 - Increase in Body Fat: As a result of a loss in muscle mass, men that suffer from low T can experience weight gain, often exhibited in the stomach area.
 This can increase the risk of diabetes and heart disease.

-- Decrease in Bone Mass: The weakening of the bones also referred to as osteoporosis, can affect men with low testosterone.
-Men with low T can experience bone loss because testosterone aids in the production and strengthening of bones.
+- Decrease in Bone Mass: Weakening of the bones, also referred to as osteoporosis, can affect men with low testosterone.
 Older men, who have suffered from low T for years and have not undergone testosterone replacement therapy, can be at a higher risk for bone fractures, usually in the hip, feet, ribs and wrists.

-- Mood Changes: Testosterone, while it drives a number of physical processes also boosts mood and mental capacity.
-Research has shown that men with low T are more likely to experience depression, irritability and lack of focus.
+- Mood Changes: Research has shown that men with low T are more likely to experience depression, irritability and lack of focus.
 Some men report trouble with memory and concentration, lower motivation and self-confidence.

 - Increased Sweating: Profuse sweating, even with low impact activities can indicate low testosterone levels.